sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/_index.md

 ### gperf

 The GNU gperf utility is used for generating hash functions.
-It is used when you build Titanium native Android modules and and to build the Titanium SDK for Android.
+It is used when you build the Titanium SDK from source.
+It is not needed for Titanium app or module builds.

 The gperf tool is installed as part of the Xcode command-line tools, but you may need to install it on Windows.